Are you looking for the cutest and best small towns in Iceland? This guide to the top villages in Iceland has you covered!

 Kirkjufell Mountain and Kirkjufellsfoss Waterfall are the emblems of the town, towering over the sea dramatically with steep peaks and a three-pronged waterfall beside it.

-Outdoor recreational activities include hiking, camping, ice-climbing, and horseback riding.
+Outdoor recreational activities include some of the best hiking trails in Iceland as well as camping, ice-climbing, and horseback riding opportunities.

 For more views of the town, there is a photography exhibition at Bæringsstofa, which showcases a collection of pictures taken by Bærings Cecilsson, a native of the town.